EricMartin827/oct_segmentation/README.md

-# OCT_segmentation

-OCT_segmentation is a python project that works with OCT images from the retina of rats to segment RNFL layer and total retina layer.
+# Ret-U-Net for OCT RNFL Segmentation

+This project develops a deep learning model and pipeline to segment the RNFL layer of retina OCT images for rats.

 This study is based on the course project of Georgia Tech CS7643 Deep Learning.
+A summary of the study can be found in the PDF report.
 It is an ongoing project with future improvement.

 In this repo you will find resources to:
 * Preprocess OCT data
 * Run a Monai U-Net model for three-class retina segmentation (backgroudn, RNFL layer, other retina layers) with different configurations
 * Post-analysis of the segmentation results

-A summary of the study can be found in `report.pdf`.

 ## Data